Edvin-Magnusson/SQL-Projects/San Francisco Library Usage.md

 FROM IdealCustomerTable
 ````

-The library has 349 870 patrons that has checked out at least one item during this period.
+The library has 349 870 patrons that have checked out at least one item during this period.
-Since the dataset contains 423 448 registered patrons we can draw the conclusion that 73 578 of these patrons has not checked out any item.
+Since the dataset contains 423 448 registered patrons we can conclude that 73 578 of these patrons have not checked out any item.

-Checking number of patrons that has renewed the loan for at least one item and the number of patrons that has not renewed the loan for any item.
+Checking the number of patrons that have renewed the loan for at least one item and the number of patrons that have not renewed the loan for any item.
 ````sql
 SELECT COUNT(*)
 FROM IdealCustomerTable